-Planning law requires that applications for planning permission must be determined in accordance with the development plan, unless material considerations indicate otherwise.
-The National Planning Policy Framework must be taken into account in the preparation of local and neighbourhood plans, and is a material consideration in planning decisions.
+Planning law requires that applications for planning permission must be determined in accordance with the development plan unless material considerations indicate otherwise.
+The National Planning Policy Framework must be taken into account in the preparation of local and neighbourhood plans and is a material consideration in planning decisions.

-One of the important core principles of the framework is to encourage the effective use of land by reusing land that has been previously developed (brownfield land), provided that it is not of high environmental value.
+One of the important core principles of the framework is to encourage the effective use of land by reusing land that has been previously developed (brownfield land).